hlucey/third-party/cis5-iam.md

 ```
 {: codeblock}

 **Note:** This token is valid for one hour, and can be reused as many times as needed during the one hour time frame.
-It is highliy recommended that this token is cached as to avoid doing this request for every access to the `dashboard_url`.
+It is highly recommended that this token is cached as to avoid doing this request for every access to the `dashboard_url`.

 ### Authorization - Step 2: Validate authorization for the user to the service instance (/v2/authz POST)

-Now that we have authenticated the user and have our own access token, we need to validate the user has the ability to access the service dashboard.
-First, we'll need a few pieces of information included in the user's access token which we will decode on step 2.1.
-Then, we'll use that information to call IAM to check if the user is authorized to access the dashboard in step 2.2.
+Now that you authenticated the user and have your own access token, you need to validate that the user is able to access the service dashboard.
+First, you need a few pieces of information that are included in the user's access token that you decode in step 2.1.
+Then, you use that information to call IAM to check whether the user is authorized to access the dashboard in step 2.2.

-**Step 2.1**: Decode the user's access token (returned during `**Authentication - Step 2:** Exchange the code for an access token ` found above.)
+**Step 2.1**: Decode the user's access token (returned during `**Authentication - Step 2:** Exchange the code for an access token ` found in the preceding section.)
-   This is a JWT token which can be decoded using the any JWT compliant library.
+   The access token is a JWT token that can be decoded by using any JWT-compliant library.
 For example, see the library included in our [sample broker code](https://github.com/IBM/sample-resource-service-brokers).
-   Once the token is decoded, the format is as shown below; we'll need to extract `iam_id` and `scope` fields which will be used in the next step:
+   After the token is decoded, the format is as shown in the following section; you extract the `iam_id` and `scope` fields, which are used in the next step:

 ```
 {